Patagonia EcoCamp Trek

 - Wind chill can be a significant feature of this trip.
 Air temperatures can be relatively warm, but when the wind is constant you can be robbed of body heat quickly.
 Adequate wind/raingear is very important.

-- Cotton is wonderful in hot weather or in the evenings.
+- Cotton is wonderful in warm weather.
 However, once it becomes wet, it will drain your body heat.
-Bring wool, or polyester fabrics such as Capilene® or MTS®, which will insulate even if they get wet.
+Bring wool or synthetics such as Capilene®, MTS® and Thermax®.

 - Always test your layers before a trip.
 Your outer layer should fit easily over the inside ones without binding and bunching up.